KooriKitsune38/Koori-Discs/ReadMe.md

 ## Adding Discs
-To add discs, go to `data/k.music/functions/sort.ids` and copy the commented lines. after that you can just add the custom sound to the first line you added, and repeat the same sound to the second
+To add discs, go to `data/k.music/functions/sort.ids` and copy the commented lines.

+After that you can just add the custom sound to the first line you added, and repeat the same sound to the second.